-By the time a game’s given you a gun and sent you on your way, you’ve already been encouraged to start thinking in kill counts – to take on an oppositional role in whatever war you’re involved in.
-Valiant Hearts is different: a procession of gentle puzzles and occasional rhythm action that simply has you witness the Great War as it ravages France.
+By the time a game’s given you a gun and sent you on your way, you’ve already been encouraged to start thinking in kill counts – to take on the opposing role in whatever in which you are involved.
+Valiant Hearts is different to most war games: a procession of gentle puzzles and occasional rhythm action that simply has you witness the Great War as it ravages France.

-It’s to the credit of Rayman’s Ubisoft Montpellier that Valiant Hearts doesn’t do the usual and try to capture the reality of combat – instead opting for cartoon abstraction.
+It is to Rayman’s Ubisoft Montpellier’s credit that Valiant Hearts doesn’t do the usual and try to capture the reality of combat – instead opting for cartoon abstraction.
 But don’t think it holds back on the harrowing detail due to its art style, as its environments are filled with snippets of shiver-inducing real-world history.